NeevChandiramani/NSI-End-Project-2024/readme.md

-# Project Name
+# Chess Game using Python

 ## Description
-[Provide a brief description of your project]
+This project is a basic chess game implemented using Pygame.
+It was created by [@Neev Chandiramani](https://github.com/neevchandiramani), [@Erwan](https://github.com/Arisen3798), and [@Ayoub](https://github.com/FloLoww) as part of a school project.

 ## Table of Contents
 - [Installation](#installation)